healthcare-and-life-sciences/omniscript-view-edit-widget/README.md

 *DPA Components*

-1. The DPA components for the are distributed as Data Packs and located at the following GitHub repository under the /DataPacks folder: https://github.com/healthcare-and-life-sciences/omniscript-view-edit-widget.
+1. The DPA components for the are distributed as .json files and are located in the following GitHub repository: https://github.com/healthcare-and-life-sciences/omniscript-view-edit-widget.
 2. The Data Pack folder contains 3 DPA Data Packs.
 Please download the Data Packs and save them to your machine.
 Then, complete the following steps to import them into your Salesforce org.
     1. To Import, in your destination Salesforce org, Click on *App Launcher* → Search for '*Vlocity DataPacks*' and click on it.
     2. Click on '*Installed*' and on the right side click on '*Import from*'.